Power Banks, Liquids & What You Can Carry on a Flight from India

 A couple of things worth knowing

-At Indian airports your cabin bag tag, and at some airports your boarding pass, get stamped at security, so do not throw them away before you board.
-These rules are set by the BCAS and can be tightened by individual airlines, so if you are carrying anything unusual, a quick look at your airline's baggage page before you fly saves a surprise at the gate.
-When in doubt, the safe default is simple: anything with a battery, a blade or a flame is a problem in the wrong bag, so think about those four before you zip up.
+Most big Indian airports have dropped the old hand-baggage stamp in favour of CCTV monitoring, though a few smaller ones still stamp the cabin tag or your boarding pass, so hold on to your boarding pass until you are on the plane either way.
+These rules are set by the BCAS, the country's civil aviation security regulator, and can be tightened by individual airlines, so if you are carrying anything unusual, a quick look at your airline's baggage page before you fly saves a surprise at the gate.
+When in doubt, the safe default is simple: anything with a battery, a blade or a flame is a problem in the wrong bag, so think about those before you zip up.
 New to all of this?
 Our first-time flyer guide for India walks through the whole airport process step by step.